 Langebaan is a sleepy little place, situated on the edge of the globally important West Coast National Park.
 The park itself is a gorgeous destination with stunning beaches and a wild beauty.

 Try to stay at the very popular and always wonderful Farmhouse Hotel.
 Click to see just how special it is.
 Now let's head to the beach...

-Never crowded, this beach is backed by high dunes which are covered with flowers in spring.
-It can be a little hard to find the way to the beach as there is only one fairly well hidden entrance.
-The map at the bottom of the page shows the parking area for the beach and from the parking follow the wooden walkway to the beach.
+Never crowded, this beach is backed by high dunes, which are covered with flowers in spring.
+It can be a little hard to find the way to the beach as there is only one fairly well-hidden entrance.
+The map at the bottom of the page shows the parking area for the beach, and from the parking area, follow the wooden walkway to the beach.
 The walk takes about five minutes.

 If you'd like to learn have a look at the courses offered by KiteLab.

-The road leading to the beach has lots of lovely little "beachy" stores, restaurants and coffee shops so should you need something to eat or a shopping break you don't have to go far.
+The road leading to the beach has lots of lovely little "beachy" stores, restaurants, and coffee shops, so if you need something to eat or a shopping break, you don't have to go far.
 There's also a supermarket called Spar if you are self-catering.

 Right in the lagoon, and just before the National Park, is where you'll find Shark Bay.
 There's a parking area a little way along a sand road from the Farmhouse Hotel - I've shown it on the map at the bottom of this page.

 From the parking area you walk through flowers of every colour on a path that leads down to the beach.
 When the tide is out you can walk out a long long way out through the knee-deep water making it great for little children.
 In the waters you'll find lots of little shrimps and the flamingos that feed on them.